collective/rapido.plone/docs/index.rst

 The unique interface to build applications with rapido.plone is the **Plone theming tool**.

-It implies it can be achieved in the **file system** or through the theming **inline editor**.
+It implies it can be achieved in the **file system** or through the **inline theming editor**.

-A Rapido application is just a piece of our current theme, it can be imported, exported, copied, modified, etc. like the rest of the theme.
+A Rapido application is just a part of our current theme; it can be imported, exported, copied, modified, etc. like the rest of the theme.

 Moreover, we can use `Diazo <http://docs.diazo.org/en/latest/>`_ extensively to